 Rosa Luxemburg (1871-1919) was probably the foremost female revolutionary of her time.
 Born in Poland, just a few weeks after the unification of Germany, Luxemburg was well educated and became a Marxist in her teenage years.
-She moved to Germany in 1898 and took up membership of the SPD, where she was active in writing, public speaking and political education (Friedrich Ebert being one of her early students).
-Luxemburg was appalled by World War I – but even moreso by her fellow SPD members’ support for the war.
+She moved to Germany in 1898 and took membership of the SPD, where she was active in writing, public speaking and political education (Friedrich Ebert being one of her early students).
+Luxemburg was appalled by World War I but even more by support for the war from her fellow SPD members.
 She was a foundation member of the Spartacus League, campaigning adamantly against the war, attempting to whip up general strikes and circulating anti-war propaganda.
 Luxemburg was imprisoned briefly in 1918.
 She became embroiled in the January 1919 revolution in Berlin (an uprising she did not fully support) during which she was captured and executed, her body flung into a canal.

 This page was written by Jennifer Llewellyn, Jim Southey, Brian Doone and Steve Thompson.
 To reference this page, use the following citation: